 For my money, though, I'd spend a single night in the city doing just a couple of things that really distilled the essence of the city.
 That is to say, a really fantastic meal and some really fantastic music.

 It makes the most sense to stay in one neighborhood and not waste time traveling between neighborhoods that could better be spent absorbing the slow, breezy attitude of the city.
 And if you're going to stick with just one neighborhood, I'd say go ahead and make it the French Quarter, the city's oldest and most iconic neighborhood.

-I'd start my evening with an early dinner at one of the many outstanding establishments in the Quarter.
+Start your evening with an early dinner at one of the many outstanding establishments in the Quarter.
 If you'd like to visit one of the city's old-line restaurants, many of which have been serving classic Creole cuisine for over 100 years, I'd suggest Antoine's (where Oysters Rockefeller was invented), or if it's a nice night, the gorgeous courtyard at Broussard's.

 They'll provide you with the taste and atmosphere of old New Orleans, an ambiance that isn't found anywhere else in the world.

 If a more updated version of New Orleans cuisine is more appealing, try the excellent Louisiana Bistro for an understated but inspired meal, or get your celebrity chef fix at Emeril Lagasse's NOLA or Susan Spicer's Bayona.

 If you just want simple, no-frills Cajun food served up the way it would be in homes across South Louisiana, try Coop's, a local favorite.

 Now that you're nice and full, take a stroll through the Quarter to Preservation Hall, an all-ages alcohol-free jazz venue that hosts some of New Orleans' finest traditional jazz musicians for a raucous performance nearly every night of the year.
 Doors open at 8:00, the music starts at 8:15.
 Be ready for a life-changing experience: it really is that good.